junxit/us-congress-bills-115/bill.md

   - **(2)** to improve understanding of the global carbon cycle, including processes for removing carbon dioxide from the atmosphere, through photosynthesis and other biological processes, for sequestration and storage; and
   - **(3)** to understand the biological mechanisms used to transform, immobilize, or remove contaminants from subsurface environments.
 - **(c)** *Bioenergy research centers*
-  - **(1)** *In general* In carrying out activities under subsection (a), the Director shall select and establish up to 4 bioenergy research centers to conduct basic and fundamental research in plant and microbial systems biology, bio imaging and analysis, and genomics to inform the production of fuels, chemicals from sustainable biomass resources, and to facilitate the translation of basic research results to industry.
+  - **(1)** *In general* In carrying out activities under subsection (a), the Director shall select and establish up to four bioenergy research centers to conduct basic and fundamental research in plant and microbial systems biology, bio imaging and analysis, and genomics to inform the production of fuels, chemicals from sustainable biomass resources, and to facilitate the translation of basic research results to industry.
   - **(2)** *Selection* The Director shall select centers under paragraph (1) on a competitive, merit-reviewed basis.
 The Director shall consider applications from National Laboratories, multi-institutional collaborations, and other appropriate entities.
   - **(3)** *Duration* A center established under this subsection shall receive support for a period of not more than 5 years, subject to the availability of appropriations.
   - **(4)** *Existing centers* The Director may select a center for participation under this subsection that is in existence, or undergoing a renewal process, on the date of enactment of this Act.
 Such center shall be eligible to receive support for the duration the 5-year period beginning on the date of establishment of such center.